smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 -------------------|-------
-`launch`           | Receive a launch context when the app launches `launch/patient`   | Ask for a patient to be selected at launch time `user/*.*`         | Permission to read and write any resource the current user has access to `patient/*.read`   | Permission to read any resource for the current patient `openid` `profile` | These two go together, allowing the app to retrieve information about the logged-in user
+`launch`           | Receive a launch context when the app launches `launch/patient`   | Ask for a patient to be selected at launch time `patient/*.read`   | Permission to read any resource for the current patient `openid` `profile` | These two go together, allowing the app to retrieve information about the logged-in user